-Union Public Service Commission which conducts the Civil Services Exam every year follows a standard exam pattern for the 3 stages, viz, Prelims, Mains, and Interview; after completion of which the board selects the candidates based on their marks and ranks for the varied services like, Indian Administrative Services (IAS), Indian Police Services (IPS), Indian Foreign Services (IFS) and other services categories in Group A and Group B.
+Union Public Service Commission which conducts the Civil Services Exam every year follows a standard exam pattern for the 3 stages, viz, Prelims, Mains, and Interview; after completion of which the board selects the candidates based on their marks and ranks for the various services like, Indian Administrative Services (IAS), Indian Police Services (IPS), Indian Foreign Services (IFS) and other services categories in Group A and Group B

-However, different stages of the IAS exam have different syllabus.
+However, different stages of the IAS exam have a different syllabus.
 The UPSC Prelims syllabus focuses on general and societal awareness which is tested by objective-type (MCQ) questions.
-The UPSC Mains syllabus is much more comprehensive as this stage comprises nine theory papers, and the final interview stages tests the overall personality of the candidate by the competent board members.
+The UPSC Mains syllabus is much more comprehensive as this stage comprises nine theory papers, and the final interview stages test the overall personality of the candidate by the competent board members.

 - Current events of national and international importance.

 - History of India and Indian National Movement.